-Retrospective data on the Houston PMC Court was provided to the evaluation team earlier than anticipated.
-Startup funds were also provided by Casey Family Programs to clearly outline the evaluation plan for the Dallas and Houston PMC Courts in early 2020.
+Startup funds were provided by Casey Family Programs to clearly outline the evaluation plan for the Harris and Dallas County PMC Courts in early 2020.
 These factors accelerated the progress of the PMC Court evaluation.

 What assistance or support would be helpful from the CBCC or the Children's Bureau to help move the project forward?